+Education is an extremely important pillar of an effective anti-doping program and is the first line of defense in protecting the rights of clean athletes.
 Prior to any sample collection or testing, USADA provides extensive anti-doping education to thousands of athletes each year and can make available its educational tools, resources, and dedicated education team to organizations looking for contract testing services.
-Education helps athletes and support personnel understand the goal of providing fair and honest competition, as well as their rights and responsibilities in regards to drug testing and what to expect from the drug testing process.
+Education helps athletes and support personnel understand the goal of providing fair and honest competition, their rights and responsibilities in regards to drug testing, what to expect from the drug testing process, and the role they play in protecting clean sport.
 Topics include prohibited substances, sample collection process details, including what to expect during a urine or blood test, how and if it is necessary to apply for permission to take a prohibited substance for medical treatment (therapeutic use exemption), dietary supplement education, whereabouts information (out-of-competition testing programs), and the results notification process.

 USADA can deliver its anti-doping education and athlete resources in a number of ways: in-person education training and presentations; on-site informational booths to promote clean sport and the USADA-event organizer partnership; webinars for general and select audiences; online, interactive tutorials; and numerous brochures, pamphlets, educational packets, online downloads and links.

 USADA can also provide guidance to other organizations on best practices for implementing athlete education programs, focusing on the sample collection process, whereabouts requirements, therapeutic use exemptions, the Prohibited List, dietary supplements, and important ethical and health concerns associated with the use of performance-enhancing drugs and methods.